-Under the Data Protection legislation there are obligations in relation to securely holding and passing on personal information.
+Under the Data Protection Act 2018 there are obligations in relation to securely holding and passing on confidential information.
 Foster carers are in a unique position of needing highly sensitive information in order for them to properly care for children who are placed with them.
-This information will relate to health, and information about the child's background, including information relating to others, including the child's parents.
+This information might relate to health or indeed information about the child's background, including information relating to others, including the child's parents.

-This information is highly confidential and sensitive and should only be disclosed and passed on to professionals who have statutory obligations towards the care of the child, e.g. Social Worker, GP, Health Visitor, etc. Written material concerning the child must be kept securely and must be returned to Children's Social Care by the Foster Carer, when the child leaves placement.
-This information will then be held on the child's file and will only be accessible by those who need to view this information.
+This information is highly confidential and sensitive and should only be disclosed and passed on to professionals who have statutory obligations towards the care of the child, e.g. Social Worker, GP, Health Visitor, etc. Written material concerning the child must be kept securely and should be returned to Children's Social Care when the child leaves placement.
+This information can then be held on the child's file and will be accessible by those who need to have this information.